slashP/Vali/readme.md

   }
 }
 ```
-It can also be specified, that the locations must be outside of the polygon:
+It can also be specified, that the locations must *not* be in *any* polygon in the file:
 ```json
 {
   "polygonFilters": [